 Eliminate External Irritants

 Although ICP – Intrahepatic Cholestasis of Pregnancy itching is caused by internal irritants; it certainly doesn’t help to have dry, irritated skin.
-The following is a list of suggestions to reduce external irritants to the skin: Sarna lotion (cool it in frig), keep skin moisturized, keep legs shaved and smooth, keep environment moist with a humidifier, wear cool & loose cotton clothing, keep temperatures low to keep blood flow slower, sleep with a fan, use ice-packs and cool baths for comfort, body brushing brush to shower, reduce bedding and linens at night, and use soft cotton slip covers on furniture when sitting.
+The following is a list of suggestions to reduce external irritants to the skin: use Sarna lotion (cool it in the refrigerator for extra relief), reduce heavy perfumed lotion, keep skin moisturized, keep legs shaved and smooth, keep environment moist with a humidifier, wear cool & loose cotton clothing, keep temperatures low to keep blood flow slower, sleep with a fan, use ice-packs and cool baths for comfort, use a body brush in the shower, reduce bedding and linens at night, and use soft cotton slip covers on furniture when sitting.

 The following links can be helpful on questions for the use of essential oils during pregnancy.
 National Association for Holistic Aromatherapy pregnancy safety information.